Robert Smalls: A Civil War Hero’s Fight for Racial Equality

 But African American voting rights in South Carolina would not be effectively restored until 1965.

-During the convention, Smalls spoke to defend the right of African Americans to be treated the same as other citizens with arguments one observer characterized as “masterpieces of impregnable logic… His arguments were simply unanswerable.”
+During the constitutional convention, Robert Smalls spoke to defend the right of African Americans to be treated the same as other citizens using arguments one observer characterized as “masterpieces of impregnable logic… His arguments were simply unanswerable.”

 One example of Smalls’ biting logic is shown in his response to a starkly racist provision of the constitution that made it illegal for a white person to marry anyone having “one-eighth or more of Negro blood.”